YunoHost/doc/ssh.md

 ## Which users?

-By default, only the admin and root users can log in to YunoHost ssh server.
+By default, only the `admin` user can log in to YunoHost ssh server.

 YunoHost's users created via the administration interface are managed by the LDAP directory.
 By default, they can't connect via SSH for security reasons.
 If you want some users to have SSH access enabled, use the command: